ygidtu/trackplot/docs/interactive.md

              )
 ```

-add multiple objects for a group of heatmap

 - path: path to input files
 - group: the heatmap group
 - category: file category corresponding to input file